herofilo/StormCat/StormCat/README.txt

 VERSION HISTORY
 ---------------
+* v1.8.1 (20190919):
+	Asset Search:
+		- Multiple substrings can be searched for at once for:
+			Addon Name
+			Addon Publisher
+			Asset Name
+		New 'Reset all search criteria'
+		Statistics for search results

 * v1.8.0 (20190918)
 	- Contextual menu now available for the Catalogue Index table
 	- Multiple catalogues can be loaded at the same time in different windows (instances) of the application